Shawnna's Quilts

 from keeping it for myself.
 It felt like an heirloom from the first day I made it.

-However, someone bought it from my Etsy shop and now I'm very glad.
-This is the
+However, someone from Opelika, AL bought it from my Etsy shop and now I'm very glad.

 "For many years I used a blue patchwork quilt my great-grandmother made me but sadly